muxinc/elements/packages/mux-player-react/README.md

 />
 ```

-### preferMse
+### preferPlayback

 By default `<MuxPlayer/>` will try to use native playback via the underlying `<video/>` tag whenever possible.
 However, it can also instead use an in-code player as long as the browser supports [Media Source Extensions](https://developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API).
 This includes MSE in Mac OS Safari.

-If you prefer to use the in-code MSE-based engine (currently hls.js) whenever possible, then simply set the `preferMse` prop.
+If you prefer to use the in-code MSE-based engine (currently hls.js) whenever possible, then simply set the `preferPlayback` prop to `mse`.

 Example: